-As far back as we can remember it has been instilled in us to wash your face.
-Washing your face before going to bed is as routine as brushing our teeth.
-And rightfully so; when using the right, non-toxic cleanser, washing your face is one of the most important steps in your facial care routine .
-Keeping skin and pores free of makeup residue, dirt, and bacteria not only keeps the skin functioning at its very best, but can also minimize the formation of acne.
-But how do you find the right, non-toxic cleanser?
-Here are some ingredients to avoid while shopping for your facial cleanser.
+We have always been told it's important to wash our face.
+In fact, washing our face has become just as routine as brushing our teeth before we go to bed.
+This age-old beauty practice isn't wrong.
+When using the right, non-toxic cleanser, washing your face is one of the most important steps in your facial care routine.
+Keeping skin and pores free of makeup residue, dirt, and bacteria not only keeps the skin functioning at its very best but can also minimize the formation of acne.

 At its core, a cleanser is designed to wash away dirt and bacteria from your skin, which is why detergents or soap agents are used in product formulations.
-Look on the ingredient list of so many cleansers on the market and you will find Sodium Lauryl Sulfate (SLS).
-While known for its superb foaming abilities and diligence in washing away dirt, it is a known skin irritant, hormone disruptor, and can be seriously drying to the skin (note: there are healthy cleansing ingredient alternatives, like Castile Soap, which we use).
+Look on the ingredient list of many cleansers on the market and you will find Sodium Lauryl Sulfate (SLS).
+While known for its superb foaming abilities and diligence in washing away dirt, it is a known skin irritant, hormone disruptor, and can be seriously drying to the skin.
 Sadly this ingredient is not alone.
 There are other commonly used sulfates (sodium laureth-, ammonium lauryl-, and sodium laureth-) that get the job done, but at a risk to your personal health.

 These sulfate ingredients also have a high pH level and are known to strip away the skin's "acid mantle," which is a thin protective barrier on top of the skin made up of the skin's naturally occurring sebum oil and the body's sweat.
 It protects the skin by killing harmful bacteria before it can penetrate the skin, helping to maintain a healthy moisture balance, and preventing dehydration.
 Disrupting this delicate barrier allows bacteria to attack, which can lead to infection, skin irritation, and even acne.

-Cleanser is like any other skin care product, and it is necessary that a preservative be used to keep microorganisms from forming.
-Be careful though.
-Parabens tend to be the most commonly used type of preservative because they are convenient and affordable.
+Cleanser is like any other skincare product and it is necessary that a preservative be used to keep microorganisms from forming.
+Be careful though; parabens tend to be the most commonly used type of preservative because they are convenient and affordable.
 But their use comes at a steep price.
-Parabens, noted with the prefix methyl, propyl, butyl, and ethyl on ingredient labels have been found to mimic hormones in the body, as well as be hormone disruptors, which more and more research links to breast cancer.
-There are many other chemical preservatives used as well, including some that release formaldehyde.
+Parabens, noted with the prefix methyl, propyl, butyl, and ethyl on ingredient labels have been found to mimic hormones in the body, as well as be hormone disruptors, which research links to breast cancer.
+There are other chemical preservatives used as well, including some that release formaldehyde.
 Two of the most common to look out for and avoid are Urea Imidzaolindinyl and DMDM Hydantion.